davettt/email-inbox-triage/README.md

 | `npm run auth`        | Re-authenticate Gmail              |
 | `npm run check`       | Lint + format check + type check   |
 | `npm run security`    | npm audit                          |

+## Data & Privacy

+- Email data is stored locally in `local_data/processed_emails.json` — gitignored, never committed
+- Gmail OAuth credentials and tokens live in `local_data/` — also gitignored
+- No email content is sent anywhere except to the Anthropic API for triage (subject + body preview only)
+- Actions (delete, archive) are performed directly via the Gmail API — no third-party services involved

+## Notes

+This is a personal productivity tool built for my own use.
+The code is public but this is not an open-source project accepting contributions — it's built around my specific email workflow and Gmail setup.
+Feel free to fork and adapt it for your own needs.